 What GDP statistics are available for Scotland?

-Scotland's Gross Domestic Product is published quarterly (every three months) and reports the changes in the output of the economy.
+Scotland's Gross Domestic Product is published monthly and quarterly (summarising three months at a time) and reports the changes in the output of the economy.
 The headline results are 'real terms' growth for the Scottish economy and industries within it.
 'Real terms', also referred to as a volume measure, means that the figures take into account the effect of inflation and allow for meaningful comparisons over time.
 Estimates are also seasonally adjusted to help with interpreting short term movements.

 - There is an earlier first estimate of GDP released approximately 80 days after the end of each quarter, consistent with the UK GDP First Estimate.
 The first estimate deals with short-term volume change in the output of the economy.
 Estimates of the monetary value of GDP are published in the second estimate.
 The first estimate does not include revisions to quarters in the previous second estimate of GDP.